GenesisNorth/GenesisNorth/README.md

 - 👋 Hi, I’m Genesis
-- 👀 I’m interested in Web Devepment, Mobile Application Development and Blockchain Technology.
+- 👀 I’m interested in Backend Devepment, Mobile Application Development and Blockchain Technology.
 - 💞️ I’m looking to collaborate on Web Development, Mobile Applications development and Blockchain Projects
 - 📫 How to reach me habilagenesis@gmail.com and https://www.linkedin.com/in/genesis-habila-8536b8222/ on LinkedIN